GJRTimmer/monitor-web/README.md

 # Monitor Web

-The monitor web is a dashboard for the platform monitor-srv.
+The monitor web is a dashboard for the monitor service.

 ## Getting started